pohly/syncevolution/README.rst

   internally.
 Such a sync involves two sync configs, see `originating config`_ and `target config`_.

-  Which data gets synchronized is configured in the source configs used by the sync config.

-data source (or just "source")
-  A name for something that provides access to data.
-Primarily used for the combination of SyncEvolution backend (see below) and database settings.
-  A data source provides read/write access to a database, which is a prerequisite for syncing the database.

-source config
-  A source config records the information required for accessing a data source.
-This information about a database is independent of the peers that the database might be synchronized with.

-  Some additional information about a source depends on the sync config using the source and thus can be set differently for each of them (also called "per-peer" or "unshared").
-For example, the pairing between sources can be set with the ``uri`` property if the name of the sources are different.

-  By default a source config is inactive inside a sync config and thus ignored during a sync.
-It must be activated by setting the per-peer ``sync`` property (more on properties below) to something other than ``none`` (aka ``disabled``).
-This can be used to configure a sync with a peer which cannot or is not allowed to sync all sources.
+  A sync config can use all datastores defined in the same context (see below).
+Some properties of the datastore can be set differently for each peer and thus sync config (``per-peer``).
+One of these, the ``sync`` property, defines if and how a datastore is used during a sync.

 context
-  Sync and source configs are defined inside one or more configuration contexts.
+  Sync and datastore configs are defined inside one or more configuration contexts.
 There is always a ``@default`` context that gets used if nothing else is specified.

-  A sync config can use all sources defined in the same context.

-  Typically each context represents a certain set of related sources.
-For example, normally the ``@default`` context is used for local databases.
-Data sources related to a certain peer can be defined in a context ``@peer-name`` named after that peer.
+  Typically each context represents a certain set of related datastores.
+For example, normally the ``@default`` context is used for local databases. datastores related to a certain peer can be defined in a context ``@peer-name`` named after that peer.

 configuration properties